leolabs/moco-inverse-calendar/README.md

 - `url`: The URL of your MOCO iCal subscription
 - `name` (optional): The title that the generated events will have; default: MOCO
-- `start` & `end` (optional): Start and end times.
+- `start` & `end` (optional): Start and end times of events (GMT).
 If not provided, the events will be marked as all-day
+- `excludeWeekends` (optional): If set to true, no events will be created on weekends